Kashenyi–Mitooma Road

 The Kashenyi–Mitooma Road in the Western Region of Uganda connects the town of Kashenyi in Bushenyi District with the town of Mitooma in Mitooma District.
 The road measures approximately 12 km.

 Location

 The road starts at Kashenyi, about 4.5 km south of Ishaka, on the road to Kagamba, along the Ishaka–Kagamba Road.
-The coordinates of the road, about 5 km out of Mitooma Town are 0°36'47.0"S 30°04'59.0"E (Latitude:-0.613056; Longitude:30.083056).

 Upgrading to bitumen

 In 2017, the government of Uganda, hired Chongqing International Construction Corporation (CICO), at a contract price of USh49.199 billion (about US$13.5 million) to upgrade the road from gravel surface to class II bitumen surface and the building of bridges and drainage channels.
 The contract price included tarmacking of the access road to Katabi Seminary in Bushenyi District, measuring 0.8 kilometers, bringing the total length of the contract project to 12.32 km.

 Overview

 The tarmacked road is expected to ease transport within the districts of Bushenyi, Mitooma, Rubirizi and Sheema, collectively referred to as Greater Bushenyi.
 The area is heavily involved in agriculture, both on a subsistence level and increasingly on a commercial level.
 Agriculture employs nearly 87 percent of the population of the aforementioned districts.

 Crops grown in the area on a commercial basis include tea, coffee, matooke, bananas.
 In addition hybrid cattle are raised in the area for both milk and meat production.